 First album you bought?

 Michael Jackson Thriller.
 The cassette was my birthday present to myself when I was 8.
 I freaked out on the dance floor of a friend’s birthday party when I first heard it.
 I had to have the album after that.

 Future Islands, On the Water.
 I’m a total sucker for regurgitated new wave- M83, Hot Chip, Cut Copy & them.
 I love Future Islands’ twist on it.
 It’s like Tom Waits fronting New Order in their prime.

-MC Hammer, hot off the Can't Touch This tour.
+MC Hammer, hot off the Can’t Touch This tour.
 Back then I think even transcribed all of the lyrics from that song from a recording I made off the radio.
-I guess every answer to your questions requires me revealing one guilty pleasure or another.
+I guess every answer to your questions requires me to reveal one guilty pleasure or another.

 Just saw The War on Drugs at a place called Pappy & Harriet’s near Joshua Tree between their Coachella sets.

 Was there one album that made a significant impression on you?

 Besides Thriller?
 U2 Joshua Tree, funny enough.
 It was a comfort in middle school during those awkward adolescent days.
 It still plays really well for me.
 Bruce Springsteen Born in the USA was another big childhood favorite.
 Great memories of road trips with my Dad.
 It also still plays well for me.
 I know The Boss isn’t the best one to idolize as a hard-working blue-collar hero.
 He gets the job done for me.
 Sometimes I need my studio to take on the foul air of a Jersey construction site, alright?
 We all have our own motivations.

 Who is your musical hero?